Jennifer Garner: 2000s

 Garner played the girlfriend of Ashton Kutcher's character in the comedy Dude, Where's My Car?
 (2000).
-In 2001, she appeared briefly opposite her husband Foley in the drama Stealing Time and had a small role as a nurse in the war epic Pearl Harbor.
-Also in 2001, Garner was cast as the star of the ABC spy thriller Alias.
+In 2001, she appeared briefly opposite her husband Scott Foley in the drama Stealing Time and had a small role as a nurse in the war epic Pearl Harbor.
+Also in 2001, Garner was cast as the star of the ABC action thriller series Alias.
 The show's creator, J. J. Abrams, wrote the part of Sydney Bristow with Garner in mind.
 Alias aired for five seasons from 2001 to 2006; Garner's salary began at $40,000 per episode and rose to $150,000 per episode by the series' end.
-During the show's run, Garner won a Screen Actors Guild Award for Best Actress and a Golden Globe Award for Best Actress (with a further three Globe nominations), and received four nominations for the Emmy Award for Best Actress.
+During the show's run, Garner received the Golden Globe Award for Best Actress – Television Series Drama (from four nominations) and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series (from two nominations), in addition to four nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.

 While Alias was airing, Garner continued to work in film intermittently.
-She had an "other-worldly" experience when Steven Spielberg called to offer her a role as a high-class call girl in Catch Me if You Can (2002).
-After seeing her in Alias, Spielberg thought for sure "she would be the next superstar".
+She had an "other-worldly" experience when Steven Spielberg called to offer her a role as a high-class call girl in the crime comedy-drama film Catch Me If You Can (2002).
+After seeing her in Alias, Spielberg was sure that "she would be the next superstar".
 She filmed her scene opposite Leonardo DiCaprio during a one-day shoot.
-Garner's first co-starring film role was in the action film Daredevil (2003), in which she played Elektra to Ben Affleck's Daredevil.
+Garner's first co-starring film role was in the action superhero film Daredevil (2003), in which she played Elektra to Ben Affleck's Daredevil.
 The physicality required for the role was something Garner had discovered "an aptitude for" through her work on Alias.
 Elvis Mitchell of The New York Times wrote that she "realizes Elektra more through movement than by way of her lumpy, obvious lines.
 She hasn't mastered the combat skill of tossing off bad material."
 While Daredevil received mixed reviews, it was a box office success.
 Also in 2003, she voiced herself in an episode of The Simpsons.